Home Remedies: Don’t Let the Bed Bugs Bite

 Vacuum everything.

 Vacuums can suck up anything from dirt to small objects, and especially bed bugs.
 If you vacuum your home thoroughly, you’ll be able to suck up anything that these bed bugs can hide in and use as their home.
-The things you should vacuum are the furniture, the bed frame, box springs, and the mattresses, curtains, the baseboards of your walls, the floor–basically your entire house.
+You should vacuum the furniture, the bed frame, box springs, mattresses, curtains, the baseboards of your walls, the floor–your entire house.

 Photo courtesy: http://www.pexels.com